 f.
-Building and Land Acquisitions or Disposal, and Other Significant Capital Investments a.
+Building and Land Acquisitions or Disposal, and Other Significant Capital Investments g.
 Internal Controls i.
 Internal Control Processes

-The Committee shall review the financial viability of proposals for land and/or building acquisition or disposal, and/or significant capital investment following review of such recommendations by the College Board's Campus Planning Committee (CPC) or the College Board's Technology Strategy Committee (TSC), as appropriate.
+The Committee shall review the financial viability of proposals for land and/or building acquisition or disposal, and/or significant capital investment following review of such recommendations by the College Board's Campus Planning Committee (CPC), as appropriate.